 History of the Flathead Valley

 Here is a timeline of events that happened in the Flathead Valley starting in 1806 when Meriwether Lewis came up the Marias and looked southeastward toward Marias Pass where Highway 2 now runs.
-See the full history here.
+See the timeline here.
+And here is a brief synopsis of settlement in the North Fork Valley, specifically.
+See the synopsis here.

 Information on Early Homesteaders